aktadev/akta-site/docs/quick_start.md

 ### Capability-based Security

-Akta uses capability-based security principles, where:
+AKTA uses capability-based security principles, where:

 - Capabilities are unforgeable tokens of authority
 - Possession of a capability is necessary and sufficient for access